NC State Extension

 Its seeds are white and fluffy and dispersed in the wind.
 They resemble cotton, hence the common name Cottonwood.
 "Acuminata" is Latin for pointed and refers to the leaf shape and and "Populous" means people.

-Being native to the west, this tree will not do well in the hot humid southeastern USA.
+In its native habitat is provides many wildlife benefits but being native to the west, this tree will not do well in the hot humid southeastern USA.
+See native alternatives to the left.

 Insects, Diseases, and Other Plant Problems: Borers, aphids, scales, and thrips are insect problems.
 Cytospora canker, slime flux, anthracnose, crown rot, and sooty mold are disease problems.
 It has shallow roots, suckers easily, and has prolific fluffy seeds that spread far and wide making it weedy.
 It is also susceptible to limb breakage.